-Renault will revive the Scenic in 2024 as a bold electric SUV, which it has previewed with a concept car featuring a radical hydrogen-electric powertrain.
+Renault will revive the Scenic in 2024 as a bold electric SUV, which it has showcased at the Paris motor show as a concept car featuring a radical hydrogen-electric powertrain.

 It will be launched with a conventional battery-electric powertrain, but the hydrogen- electric system in the concept reflects Renault’s “broader vision”, with the company citing that the hydrogen propulsion system would become more prevalent beyond 2030 for use in light commercial vehicles.